USBGuard/usbguard/doc/usbguard.1.md

 :   Generate port specific rules for all devices.
 By default, port specific rules are generated only for devices which do not export an iSerial value.

 **-P**, **--no-ports-sn**
 :   Don't generate port specific rules for devices without an iSerial value.
 Without this option, the tool will add a via-port attribute to any device that doesn't provide a serial number.
 This is a security measure to limit devices that cannot be uniquely identified to connect only via a specific port.
-This makes it harder to bypass the policy since the real device will ocupy the allowed USB port most of the time.
+This makes it harder to bypass the policy since the real device will occupy the allowed USB port most of the time.

 **-t**, **--target** <*target*>
 :   Generate an explicit "catch all" rule with the specified target.
 The target can be one of the following values: **allow**, **block**, **reject**